rcjwills/cmip6-global-lfca/README.md

 Pre-processed data from the final 400-years of 35 different CMIP6 models' pre-industrial control runs is included in two .mat files, including the six LFCs/LFPs used in Wills et al. (2021, J. Climate), global-mean surface temperature (GMST), global-mean TOA radiative imbalance (GMTOA), Nino3.4, and the traditional PDO and AMO indices.

+Update on May 18, 2022: The included LFCs have been updated, because the LFCs in the original publication were not detrended as intended.
+See updated figures in the Corrigendum to Wills et al. 2021: https://atmos.uw.edu/~rcwills/papers/2021_Wills_etal_global_variability_Corrigendum.pdf.

-Cleaned-up scripts demonstrating how to apply LFCA on an ensemble of CMIP data in structured directories will be uploaded before the final publication of Wills et al. (2021, J. Climate).
+Cleaned-up scripts demonstrating how to apply LFCA on an ensemble of CMIP data will be updated by the end of May 2022.

 Please contact Robert Jnglin Wills (rcwills@uw.edu) with any inquiries.